aeraki-mesh/website/README.md

  1. Clone this repo.
  2. From a terminal window, change to the cloned repo directory.
- 3. Get NPM packages and git submodules, including the the [Docsy][] theme:
+ 3. Get NPM packages and git submodules, including the the [Docsy](https://www.docsy.dev/) theme:
     ```console
     $ npm install
     ```

 ### Build or serve the site

-To locally serve the site at [localhost:8888][], run the following command:
+To locally serve the site at [localhost:1313 ](http://localhost:1313), run the following command:

 ```console
 $ npm run serve